Cheek Media Co. is a multi-platform, digital media project amplifying voices, stories and ideas that are first and foremost, real.

 The best thing about founding a company is getting to pick your own titles!
 Our titles serve the double purpose of being a huge LinkedIn flex, and giving direction and structure to Cheek Media Co.
 We work collaboratively on the strategic direction of the brand, what we want Cheek to stand for, and how to make the brand authentic, enjoyable, informative, and aesthetic for you, the reader.
 We spent months talking almost every day about what we wanted Cheek to be ahead of our launch on 1 November, 2020, and we are actively building on it every single day.

 Chief Executive Officer

-Kristin is a public relations (PR) and communications professional, with experience in various industries, including nonprofit, finance, and education.
-She holds a Bachelor of Communications (PR) and Master in Public Relations.
-Kristin runs a PR advisory with a goal to increase the population's understanding of PR, and make it more accessible to small businesses.
-Kristin is passionate about politics and creating social change through education, and still says Maccas chicken nuggets are her favourite food despite having not eaten meat for a year.
-Kristin loves writing, podcasting, schedules, Netflix, and one-on-one chats.
+Kristin is a public relations (PR) and communications professional, with experience in various industries.
+She holds a Bachelor of Communications (PR) and Master in Public Relations, and absolutely refuses to look at her HECS debt.
+Kristin is passionate about politics and creating social change through education, and still says Maccas chicken nuggets are her favourite food despite having not eaten meat for two years.
+Her hobbies include aggressively encouraging corporate workers to join their union and pretending that running isn't awful.
+Kristin loves writing, schedules, Netflix, and one-on-one chats.
 She strongly dislikes large groups of people, political infighting, and movies with sad endings.

 Chief Content Officer